Proof (2005 film): Mathematical relevance

 Since 1993 (when Andrew Wiles first claimed to have proven Fermat's Last Theorem), there have been several feature films about mathematicians, notably Good Will Hunting (1997), Pi (1998), A Beautiful Mind (2001), Proof (2005), Travelling Salesman (2012), The Imitation Game (2014), and Gifted (2017).

-In 2006, mathematician Daniel Ullman wrote: "Of [the first] three films, Proof is the one that most realistically illustrates the world of mathematics and mathematicians."
-Ullman praised the director too: "Madden should be credited with capturing the feeling of the mathematical world."
-He also called Proof "richer and deeper, simultaneously both funnier and more serious, than either A Beautiful Mind or Good Will Hunting."
+In a 2006 review, mathematician Daniel Ullman called Proof "richer and deeper, simultaneously both funnier and more serious, than either A Beautiful Mind or Good Will Hunting."
+He also wrote: "Of these three films, Proof is the one that most realistically illustrates the world of mathematics and mathematicians."
+Ullman praised the director, too: "Madden should be credited with capturing the feeling of the mathematical world."

 Timothy Gowers of the University of Cambridge, a Fields Medalist, and Paul Sally of the University of Chicago, acted as mathematical consultants, although the latter was dismissive of the film's mathematical relevance and accuracy.

 Some cited mathematical concepts are Sophie Germain primes, taxicab numbers, abstract algebra, differential equations.
-Around minute 31 the protagonist cites by heart the number $92305 \times 2^{16998} + 1$, saying that it is the largest known Germain prime.
-Although it is a prime and also a Sophie Germain prime, since twice that number plus one ($92305 \times 2^{16999} + 3$) is also prime, assuming that the film references contemporary time, by the time it was shot and projected (2004–2005) it was not the largest Sophie Germain prime, by a substantial margin.
+Around minute 31, the protagonist cites by heart the number $92305 \times 2^{16998} + 1$, saying that it is the largest known Germain prime.
+This was briefly true in the 1990s.